Nissan VG engine: VG30DE

-The first quad cam 24 valve VG30DE engine was developed for the 1985 MID4 concept.
+The first DOHC 24 valve VG30DE engine was developed for the 1985 MID4 concept.
 The 2960 cc VG30DE produces 190 to 222 hp and 198 lbft.
 Bore and stroke is 87x83 mm.
 Original Japanese market units claimed 185 PS.
 There are two versions of the VG30DE.
-The first was introduced in 1986 on the Japanese 300ZR (Z31) and Nissan Leopard F31, and were never sold in North America.
+The first was introduced in 1986 and was never sold in North America or other countries, and was exclusively offered on the Japanese 300ZR (Z31) and Nissan Leopard F31.
+The second was introduced in 1989, this time being sold outside of Japan and into North America and other countries in the 300ZX (Z32) and the Japan-only Cima.
 The VG30DE has two throttle bodies facing the front of the vehicle (Nissan 300ZX and Fairlady Z) or two throttle bodies to the left (sedans and 300ZR).
-It was also installed with N-VCT, an early form of variable valve timing.
+It was also installed with N-VTC, an early form of variable valve timing.

 Early VG30DEs used large oval intake ports, and round exhaust ports, though the flange was similar to the SOHC VG engine, bolt spacing was slightly different.
 Late VG30DE's used slightly smaller oval intake ports, and oval exhaust ports.
 The bolt spacing was shared with the round-port variant from earlier years.